Search Fr. Z’s Blog

 Category Archives: WDTPRS

-Let’s look at the Collect for the 30th Ordinary Sunday, a prayer also in the 1962 Missale Romanum for the 13th Sunday after Pentecost.
-It was in the ancient Veronese and the Gelasian Sacramentary.
+Let’s look at upcoming Sunday’s Collect, for the 30th Ordinary Sunday according to the Novus Ordo.
+This is a prayer having a precedent in the 1962MR as the Collect for the 13th Sunday after Pentecost.
+It was also in the Veronese … Continue reading